 Communication challenges, lack of clearly defined roles and lack of organisational support are some of the challenges that affect the relationship between CEOs and CIOs.

 The revelations were divulged in a panel discussion on What CEOs Expect From CIOs at the dx100 Symposium and Awards (formerly CIO 100).
 The session was moderated by Rachel Njiru, Director OP, Africa at Infobip.
-The panellists were Vincent Milewa, Managing Director, Down To Earth (DTE) Technologies, Vincent Milena, Managing Director, Down To Earth (DTE) Technologies, Andrew Mutua, CEO, PesaKit, Samson Ogada, Systems Engineer, Sophos, and Bente Krogmann, CEO & Director, mTek Services.
+The panellists were Vincent Milewa, Managing Director, Down To Earth (DTE) Technologies, Andrew Mutua, CEO, PesaKit, Samson Ogada, Systems Engineer, Sophos, and Bente Krogmann, CEO & Director, mTek Services.

 The CEOs agreed that they face problems understanding their CIOs because the latter usually express themselves in IT jargon.
 Due to this, they advised CIOs to avoid jargon when addressing them and other members of their organizations.